Radon Testing Services in CT

 What if my results are high?

 If your radon level is 4.0 pCi/L or higher is considered a fatal level.
 If the radon level goes beyond it, it is recommended to get a radon remediation method installed.
 There are various techniques to liberate the radon gas out of the house but the most popular is a vent pipe system and fan, which sucks the radon gas present beneath or in the lower levels of the house and vents it to the outside.
-This system, known as a soil suction radon reduction system, does not require major changes to your home.
-Sealing foundation cracks and other openings makes this kind of system more effective and cost-efficient.
-Similar systems can also be installed in houses with crawl spaces.
+A soil suction radon reduction system as it’s called, doesn’t require big changes to your house.